Information Technology Security Incident

 Core Faculty, Transitional Year Residency Program

 Sarah I. Sordo, MDDr.
 Sordo graduated with a Gold Diploma from the Higher Institute of Medical Science in Havana, Cuba.
-She completed her Internal Medicine training at Capital Health and worked as a fourth-year chief resident.
+She emigrated to the United States in 1994, completing her Internal Medicine training at Capital Health and working as a fourth-year chief resident.
 She is the recipient of multiple awards from attending physicians and nursing staff during her training at Capital Health and was recognized as a “superior medical resident”.

-Dr. Sordo is part of the team at Capital Health Primary Care – Hopewell and is actively involved with resident education and training.
-Dr. Sordo has been a faculty member of the Internal Medicine Residency Program since 2001.
+Dr. Sordo ran a private office for 16 years before becoming a part of Capital Health Medical Group and joining Capital Health Primary Care – Hopewell.
+She has been actively involved with resident education and training since 2001.
+Dr. Sordo has been a faculty member of the Internal Medicine Residency Program since 2001 and a Core Faculty Attending in the Transitional Year Residency Program since 2022.
+Dr. Sordo has served as an American College of Physicians onsite poster judge and oral presentation judge in both the ACP Chapter Meeting and Capital Health Cancer Conference in 2024.
 Her areas of interest are preventive medicine and wellness, obesity and other metabolic disorders, and women’s health.

 Muhammad Tahseen, MD